 A map of the departure point is below:

 The tour will return to Edinburgh on Day 3 at approximately 6:00-6:30pm, dropping off at the same location as the Tour Departure Point on the morning of Day 1 (unless otherwise specified).
-Please note that throughout the Edinburgh International Festival, all tours will drop off at Waverley Bridge and NOT Lawnmarket, due to traffic restrictions.
+Please note that throughout the Edinburgh International Festival (August), all tours will drop off at Waterloo Place near Waverley Train Station and NOT Lawnmarket, due to traffic restrictions.

 LOOK OUT FOR YOUR BUS!